 When you solder your circuit board, there always is flux residue that is left behind from the flux.
 And if you are uncertain as to whether to clean the flux after soldering, the answer is yes, you should.

-Below Are A Few Reasons Why It is Recommended to Remove Flux Residues:
+Below Are A Few Reasons Why Cleaning Flux Residues is Recommended:

 Enhances the Reliability of Electronic Components & PCB’s